qphdev/spark-capstone-project/README.md

 # spark-capstone-project
 Spark application for marketing data analysis.
+It is dedicated to answering two questions:
+* What are the Top 10 marketing campaigns that bring the biggest revenue?
+* What is the most popular (i.e. Top) channel that drives the highest amount of unique sessions with the App in each campaign?

 This is a training project to memorize the material from [Spark course on coursera](https://www.coursera.org/learn/scala-spark-big-data/home/welcome).

 ### Technologies